 Seen and heard a few birds lately that I can't seem to photograph!
-Saw a Crested Shrike tit outside the study window and heard two birds I will probably never find - a Tawny Frogmouth and Eastern Whipbird (very excited about that one!).
+Saw a Crested Shrike tit outside the study window.
 I see and hear Gang Gangs fairly often and also saw and heard what I'm pretty sure it was an Australian Hobby Falcon.
 We saw a painted button-quail (or something like it) a few times (early Jan 2016 & late 2017) but just can't manage to get a photo!
 I've started a calendar here.
 Also, Cardinia Shire has some plants here.

 Very neat but as yet unidentified nest on fallen branch.

 A pair of Sacred Kingfishers outside the study this afternoon!
 15/1/16

 Eastern Rosella - easy to see at our old place, but always so high in the trees here that they are hard to photograph 2/11/15

 A Crimson Rosella, who has been avoiding my camera for some time now, kindly stopped on the tree outside the study window!
 30/3/16

 King parrots - they love the Cherry Ballart!
 17/10/15

 You can hear the noisy Sulphur Crested Cockatoos settling down high in the trees near the bungalow in the evenings 12/1/16

 Saw some Galahs on the fence line with the neighbours.
 First time I've seen them here - perhaps because they are always so high up in the trees?
 11/6/16